 Late in the afternoon, we took a 25-min train from Lucca to Pisa to see the Campo del Miracoli (Field of Miracles).
 NOTE that Pisa Centrale train station is a 30-min walk to Campo del Miracoli, so if you come from Lucca by train, get off at Pisa San Rossore station, one stop before Pisa Centrale.
 Pisa San Rossore is only two blocks from Campo del Miracoli.

 The sight of the three pastel-colored monuments (Duomo, Leaning Tower, and Baptistery) standing on an expansive green field was very pretty.
 The field was crowded with tourists speaking all kinds of languages.
 We had no desire to climb the leaning tower, therefore we did not pre-book admissions to the tower.
 We did pay 2 admission to see the inside of the beautiful Duomo.

-After about 1.5 hour, we took a VAI bus back to Lucca.
-The bus fare was 3, same as the train fare.
+After about 1.5 hours, we took a VAI bus back to Lucca.
+The bus fare was 3, the same as the train fare.

 Day 3 - Siena Photo (5/12/2012, Saturday):

 There are many transportation options to go from Lucca to Siena.
 We could take a train-train combination, or bus-train combination, or train-bus combination.
 The main difference is that Siena's bus station is in the historical center, while its train station is at the edge of the town.
 We chose the shortest route time-wise, which was train with a change at Pisa Centrale and then another change at Empoli.
 Some of the train stations have elevators, so look for an elevator first before schlepping luggage up and down stairs.